-(ii) Amphibia (Amphibians)
+(iii) Amphibia (Amphibians)

 - They are found in land and water.
-They need water for completion of life cycle. - They do not have scales but have mucous glands on their skin. - They are cold blooded and the heat is three chambered. - Respiratoin is through gills or lungs.
+They need water for completion of life cycle. - They do not have scales but have mucous glands on their skin. - They are cold blooded and the heart is three chambered. - Respiration is through gills or lungs.
 They lay eggs in water. - Frogs, Toads, Salamanders etc.

-(iii) Reptilia (Reptiles)
+(iv) Reptilia (Reptiles)

-- They have scales and breathe through lungs.

-- They are cold blooded.

-- Most of them have three chambered heat but crocodiles have four chambered heart.

-- They lay eggs with hard covering on Land.

-- Snakes, Turtles, Lizards, Crocodiles etc.
+- They have scales as exoskeleton and breathe through lungs. - They are cold blooded. - Most of them have three chambered heart but crocodiles have four chambered heart. - They lay eggs with hard covering, on Land. - Example:-Snakes, Turtles, Lizards, Crocodiles etc.

-(iv) Aves (Bireds)
+(v) Aves (Birds)

 - They are warm blooded animals. - They have four chambered heart. - They breathe through lungs.
-Have hollow Bones (Pneumatic bones) that help in flying. - They have an outer covering of feathers. - Their two fore limbs are modified into wings for flying.
-They lay eggs. - Crow, Sparrow, Pigeon, Duck, Stork, Ostrich etc.
+Have hollow Bones (Pneumatic bones) that help in flying. - They have an outer covering of feathers (Exoskeleton) - Their two fore limbs are modified into wings for flying.
+They lay eggs. - Example:-Crow, Sparrow, Pigeon, Duck, Stork, Ostrich etc.